openUC2/UC2-GIT/WORKSHOP/MAKE_LIGHT_SHEET/APP_LIGHTSHEET_Workshop/Readme.md

 ##### 1. Mount the pre-assembled laser cube
 * Make sure the Laser-Cube is mounted in such a way, that the four screws that are used for centering the laser are pointing each through a different side of the cube.
 In other words, the laser inserts must be rotated by 180° with respect to each other.
 * Insert the laser in the cube the way that the end with the light source is not sticking out of the cube.
-The centering screw from the top should be pressing on the light source end.
+The centering screw from the top should be pressing on the light source front end.
 * The end with the switch is sticking out of the cube.
 Make sure you can switch it on with the clamp.
 * Switch on the laser with the clamp.
 * The laser has a line profile.
 Rotate it inside the holder until the line is horizontal.
 * Center the laser roughly with the four centering screws.
-* Place he Laser-Cube on the baseplate as indicated by the Animation below.
+* Place he Laser-Cube on the baseplate.
 * ATTENTION: !Don't hit your or anybody's eyes!
 * If you make a break or do something else than aligning at the moment, always switch off the laser to make sure you don't endanger anybody's eyesight!

 ##### 2. Align the telescope
 * Place the pre-assembled telescope on the baseplate right after the laser.
-* After the laser, first comes the iPhone lens and that the convex lens, in order to collimate the beam.
+* After the laser, first comes the iPhone lens and then the convex lens, in order to collimate the beam.
 * Shift the iPhone lens inside the rail back and forth until a parallel (i.e. collimated) beam is created.
 * This can be measured by simply comparing the beam at a distance of 2cm and 20 cm right after the telescope: The diameter should not change.
 * The telescope should be in the same height as the laser, hence centered.